-Deanna grew up in central California in a town where very few students attend a four-year university.
-She earned her Bachelor’s degree at UCLA and her Master’s degree at the University of San Diego.
-She began her career at a prestigious private high school in the College Counseling office.
-She eventually moved on to a public high school because she wanted to touch the lives of more students.
-At her current school, she has served as Department Chairperson of Guidance & Counseling for 18 years.
-In her current position, she is helping students through every step of the college process, including course selection, application workshops, and financial aid.
-She has had her own college consulting business as well as taught College & Career Success courses at the community college level.
-She also served on the San Diego National College Fair committee for many years, helped write guidance standards for the San Diego County Office of Education and is a reader for the UCLA Alumni Scholarship program.
+I earned her Bachelor’s degree at UCLA and a Master’s degree at the University of San Diego.
+I began my career at a prestigious private high school in the College Counseling office.
+Currently, I serve as Department Chairperson of Guidance & Counseling for 18 years.
+In my current position, I assist students through every step of the college process, including course selection, application workshops, and financial aid.
+I have owned a college consulting business as well as taught College & Career Success courses at the community college level.
+Deanna’s passion for working with teenagers shows and makes her a UCEazy student favorite because she truly relishes seeing the transformation and maturity as they enter their next phase of life.

-She enjoys spending her free time doing activities with her family, reading and hiking.
+I enjoy spending my free time doing activities with my family, reading and hiking.

 - B.A. in Psychology, Diversified Liberal Arts emphasis, UCLA